Alien-Worlds/docs/docs/02- Antelope smart-contracts/01- dao-smart-contracts/10- dao-directory.md

 * medium

 ### Disable Social Media <BlockExplorerActionLinks contract="index.worlds" action="setsociallnk"/>
 This action disables the social media sharing rather than removing all the links.
 This is intended as a simple switch to disable all the social links in one action without deleting them all.
 And will be switch automatically when there has been a significant governance change in the DAO eg. more than 3 of the 5 custodians has changed in one election.
-This is because that is assumed to be a signifcant change in the "voice" of her DAO.
+This is because that is assumed to be a signifcant change in the "voice" of the DAO.
 The elected custodians can turn it back on with an MSIG proposal.

 # Tables
 ---